 Have you ever wondered how many times a day you should feed your cat?

-A reader contacted me regarding her cat being overweight.
-The cat is fed very small amounts of canned food six times per day, in accordance with how cats eat in the wild.
-This inquiry prompted me to do some research, reconsider how often I feed my cats, and write this article.
+A reader contacted me regarding her cat being overweight and not being able to lose weight.
+She mentioned that she feeds her cat very small amounts of canned food six times per day, based on how cats eat in the wild.
+This inquiry prompted me to do some research on how many times a day to feed a household indoor cat.

 How most cats are fed